-In Must-Read Histories — an event marking the launch of the History Speaks website — contributors ‘go live’ to discuss the question: what are the indispensable works of Australian history?
-Hosted by Dr Clare Wright.
+Must-Read Histories is marks the launch of a new website, History Speaks.
+Fully searchable and interactive, it features Australia’s leading historians discussing historical research, and the place of history in wider debates.
+In Must-Read Histories, History Speaks contributors ‘go live’ to discuss the question: what are the indispensable works of Australian history?

 Books, monographs, plays, novels, even films and poetry are all up for discussion as the nation’s leading historians outline and debate their choices for the must-read texts on Australian history.